AMC and Jeep transmissions: Aisin-Warner

 The Aisin-Warner four-speed automatic transmission (AW4) was co-designed by AMC and Borg Warner, and built by Aisin in their new facility for use with the Cherokee XJ's 4.0L inline six cylinder engine.
 It was manufactured by Aisin-Warner, a member of the Toyota group, in partnership with Borg-Warner.
 It shares many parts with the Aisin 450-43LE that is used in Toyota off-road vehicles.
+This transmission is regarded as the finest automatic ever built- by any manufacturer.

 The AW4 is also used behind the 2.5 L (150 CID) AMC Straight-4 engine.
 It has a removable bell housing with a mount for the crankshaft position sensor.
 Early AW4s used 21-spline output shafts.
 In 1991 the AW4 was changed to a 23-spline output shaft, concurrent with adoption of the High Output (commonly known as H.O.) inline six-cylinder engine.
 Some sources state that the output shaft spline change occurred for the 1990 model year.
 The change most likely occurred during the 1990 model run with early 1990 models receiving 21-spline transmission and later models receiving 23-spline.
 If swapping transmissions in 1990 model year vehicles either swap the transfer case as well or make sure to check spline count.
 The input on the transfer case can also be changed to match the output shaft spline count.
 Rear-wheel-drive-only transmissions all have the same spline count on the output shaft, only 4x4 models are affected by differing spline count.